Curriculum Guide for Pre-Professional Students

 What should I major in?

 Traditionally many pre-professional health science students at UIS major in Biology, Chemistry, or Clinical Lab Science.
 We also have an Exercise Science track that is specifically designed for physical therapy or medical school.
 Biochemistry is also an excellent choice that is now available at UIS.
 However you can major in just about anything.
 English, Liberal Studies, Psychology, and Sociology/Anthropology are popular options.
 Sometimes students with non-traditional majors are more attractive as applicants to professional schools because it helps them stand out in a crowd.
 The bottom line is that you need a good general educational background with some scientific expertise (see core courses below).

 That said, with the number of science courses you will be taking you should consider at least a minor in Biology or Chemistry.
-You shoudl also consider that in 2015 the MCAT will be changing to emphasize much more bio-chemistry, making a major in Chemistry with a biochemistry concentration a very attractive option.
+You should also consider that in 2015 the MCAT changed to emphasize much more biochemistry, making a major in Chemistry -or- Biochemistry a very attractive option.
 It is only smart to get credit on your degree for the courses you take and most pre-professional students take enough courses in one of those areas to earn a minor.